polancop3/polancop3/README.md

 - 👋 Hi, I’m Pedro Polanco
 - 👀 I’m interested in learning new technologies
-- 🌱 I’m currently learning node and data structure and algorithms.
+- 🌱 I’m currently learning ruby and refreshing my knowledge on data structure and algorithms.
 - 📫 How to reach me -> polancopedroc@gmail.com